mawippel/mobx_effective_architecture/README.md

 # mobx_effective_architecture

-An effective architecture for Flutter Apps using MobX
+An effective architectural pattern for Flutter Apps using MobX

 ## Getting Started